intercom-dds/ic-idl/crates/ic-parse/README.md

 syntactically nor semantically.
 The parser follows a relaxed version of the IDL grammar for the sake of ease of parsing, and instead relies on traversing the AST afterwards to detect deviations and syntax errors.

+## Building blocks

+The following building blocks are supported:

+ - Core Data Types
+ - Any
+ - Interfaces - Basic
+ - Interfaces - Full
+ - Value Types
+ - Extended Data Types
+ - Anonymous Types
+ - Annotations

+ In addition, it includes the extensions defined in the DDS-RPC specification.